SylvainJuge/memoryfs/README.md

  - control read-only/read-write at runtime for file stores
  - fs with limited capacity (currently heap is the limit)
  - fs with multiple stores
- - store files outside heap
+ - store files outside heap (memory-mapped file?)